ashwinivairalkar/paig/paig-server/backend/paig/README.md

    ```bash
    python __main__.py run --background true
    ```
+> [!NOTE]
-   **Note:** Please use help command to see all available options you can pass on command line.
+> Please use help command to see all available options you can pass on command line.

    ```bash
    python __main__.py --help
    ```